fluid-project/infusion/README.txt

 The Deployment Bundle also includes a WAR file suitable for deployment in Java-based containers:
         fluid-components-1.1.war

 Also, in the Deployment Bundle, the JavaScript source has been minified: comments and whitespace have been removed.

-Developers wishing to learn about the Fluid code, or debug their applications, should use the Source Code Bundle.
+Developers wishing to learn about the Fluid Infusion code, or debug their applications, should use the Source Code Bundle.

 Source Code
 -----------
-The organization of the full source code for the Fluid library is as follows:
+The organization of the full source code for the Infusion library is as follows:

         components/
              inlineEdit/